OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Managing data with AsyncStorage

-AsyncStorage is a persistent, unencrypted, key-value storage system that can be used to store data.
+AsyncStorage is a persistent, unencrypted, key-value storage system that can be used to cache data.
 It can be used as an alternative to localStorage, which is not available to custom functions.
 AsyncStorage is accessible to custom functions as a global object and to all other parts of your add-in through `OfficeRuntime.AsyncStorage`.
 Each add-in has a 5MB storage partition by default.

 The following methods are available on the `AsyncStorage` object: